jean-roland/LCSF_Generator/index.md

 6. (optional) Import previous code if you already wrote specific code in the protocol main source file.
 7. Generate source code and documentation.

-## About code generation
+## About Code Generation

 LCSF Generator will generate code for the LCSF C Stack following the protocol description.
-It will generate code for both A and B point of view.
+It will generate code for both A and B points of view.

 It will fully generate the descriptor and bridge files but only build a template for the main files as it cannot produce application code.